 To date, we have implemented the following changes:

-- Launched an Inclusive Impact Committee, which has released a resource guide on common language and definitions and launched channels for anonymous feedback
+- Launched an Inclusive Impact Committee, which has released a resource guide on common language and definitions and launched channels for employees to provide anonymous feedback to leadership

-- Announced that all Next Street Employees will receive two days off to volunteer to combat racial inequity
+- Provided Next Street Employees with an additional two days off annually to volunteer to combat racial equity

 Going forward, we will hold ourselves accountable to the following additional commitments: